N.C. Agriculture: Feeding Families, Growing the Economy

-And as an $87 billion industry, N.C. agriculture should never be taken for granted.
+And as a $91.8 billion industry, N.C. agriculture should never be taken for granted.
 Agriculture remains North Carolina’s biggest economic driver, employing 17% of the state’s workforce, while feeding, fueling and clothing people around the world.

 “No farms, no food” is just the tip of the iceberg.
-Agriculture benefits everyone in many ways.
+Agriculture benefits everyone in many ways, every day.

 5 Fast Facts | N.C.
 Agriculture

-- The agriculture industry supports nearly 700,000 jobs
+- The agriculture industry supports more than 700,000 jobs

 - More than 80 different crops and commodities are grown in North Carolina